Yadin Gellman: Personal life

+Through his parents, he is also a citizen of the United States and Canada.

 In 2023 he got engaged to Israeli news anchor, Adva Dadon.

 Amid the October 7 attacks on Israel, he was one of the first soldiers, as an officer with the Special Forces to enter Kibbutz Be'eri, which had been infiltrated by Hamas and was the scene of the Be'eri massacre.
 He and other soldiers saved the lives of many families on the kibbutz.
 The soldiers were outnumbered by Hamas and Gellman sustained gunshot wounds to his chest, hand and leg.
 Amid his recovery he has been on speaking engagements in the United States, including Harvard Law School, to share his experiences.